 Rebecca’s exterior has changed little.
 The portico at the east end has four Doric columns with a squat cupola above and both are stuccoed.
-The sides are of local brick and have two tiers of windows because of the galleries, which are balustraded on Tuscan columns – there was originally a west one also.
+The sides are of local brick and have two tiers of windows because of the galleries, which are balustraded on Tuscan columns; there was originally a west one also.
 Although the portico was always the entrance, the communion table was originally in the small space behind it, afterwards turned into a baptistery, but now devoid of its font.
-Below the organ was a conspicuous pulpit (cf St John, Chichester), which is unchanged.
+Below the organ was a conspicuous pulpit (cf St John, Chichester, where the arrangement is unchanged).

 There were proposals to alter the interior as early as 1884 (1 p6), which came to fruition in 1893 when a parish was established.
 Starting in 1891, R S Hyde (ICBS) turned the interior round and added a short western chancel, which has a coffered barrel-vaulted ceiling and walls covered in variegated marbles.
 Outside, there is no sign of the chancel and inside it is divided from the body of the church by a heavy arch with free-standing columns.
 Hyde (ibid) also designed a dark nave roof and remodelled the west (liturgically) end, turning the then entrance into the baptistery window.